Low season: two words that will make even the most established hostel owners shiver in their boots.

 5. Get to Know Hostel Management

 Hostel Management(opens in a new tab) offers loads of information about how to promote your hostel online, as well as anything else you might want to know about running and promoting your hostel.

-They run an online forum which is frequented by all of the movers and shakers in the hostel industry, and they have a super comprehensive hostel directory which you can add your hostel(opens in a new tab) to.
+They run an online forum that is frequented by all of the movers and shakers in the hostel industry, and they have a super-comprehensive hostel directory which you can add your hostel(opens in a new tab) to.

 Find this article useful?
 Enter your details below to receive your FREE copy of 95 Epic Places To List Your Tours and receive regular updates from TourismTiger and leading industry experts.